 Documentation for the current version of XLE is available here.

 XLE and its sources are available for non-commercial purposes by filling out this license.
 Please sign and date the license on the last page and mail it to maxwell "at" parc.com.
 Then contact miriam.butt "at" uni-konstanz.de to obtain XLE.
 Here is the list of current licensees.
-If this license is too restrictive for you, you can get just the XLE binaries using this license.

 If you are interested in using XLE for educational purposes or purely academic research, then we recommend that you look at the Grammar Writer's Workbench.
 The Grammar Writer's Workbench is available at no cost by anonymous FTP under a simple license.